sunarc-technologies/add-custom-weight-unit-in-Magento2/README.md

 ## Installation
 Via Composer

-bash
 composer require sunarctech/magento2-customweight

 ## Key Features
-- It will extension provide you the functionality to add weight unit of your choice for products.
+- It will provide you the functionality to add weight unit of your choice for products.
 - Easy to use and user friendly.

 ## Instructions for Setup